kunalkapoor/OODD_P1_Library/README.md

   * When admin deletes room
     * All bookings for that room are released.
 Booking history of library members shows the same.
   * When admin deletes library member
-    * Are all open bookings released?
+    * All bookings for that library member are released.

 * Ruby version
     * Ruby version 2.2.4